As a way of introduction to MCC and student life, students are encouraged to attend a general orientation.

 Student ID Cards

 As an MCC student, you should carry your student identification card with you at all times while on campus.
 This card, which includes your student ID number, will allow you access to a variety of student resources and services such as checking out library books, accessing your MCC email account, and participation in MCC activities.
 Additionally, students may be asked to show their identification card at random.
 Failure to comply may result in disciplinary action or the person being asked to leave campus.
-Note: Cards are issued during registration and are made in the Library in Building 200.
-ID cards may be obtained by presenting your official registration form to the library personnel at the circulation desk.
+Cards are issued during registration and are printed in the Student Services department in Building 100.
+ID cards may be obtained by presenting your official registration form to the Student Services personnel at the Information Desk.

 Online students who do not plan to visit campus to utilize campus resources (parking, library, computer labs, student union, etc.,) are not required to obtain a student ID; however, online students planning to visit campus for any reason are encouraged to obtain a student ID, regardless of the reason or duration of your visit.